In This Article

 Under the current rule for 2026, your allowable loss deduction is the lesser of (a) 90% of your total losses or (b) your total winnings.
 For a break-even gambler with $50,000 in wins and $50,000 in losses, 90% of losses = $45,000.
 Since $45,000 is less than $50,000 in winnings, your deduction is $45,000 - leaving $5,000 in taxable phantom income.

 At a 24% federal tax rate, that's $1,200 in federal tax on zero actual profit.
-Add NJ state tax (up to 10.75%), and the combined hit could exceed $1,700.
+NJ residents get a break here: because NJ still allows full netting, NJ state tax on the same gambling activity is zero.
+But the federal hit alone is real money for no actual gain.

 Scale this up to the volumes that regular gamblers, poker tournament players, and high-frequency sports bettors generate, and the numbers get serious fast.

 The weekend sports bettor.
 You place bets through DraftKings and FanDuel throughout the year.
 Total winnings: $15,000.
 Total losses: $15,000.
 You broke even.
 Under the 90% cap, your federal deduction is limited to $13,500 (90% of $15,000 in losses).
 Phantom income: $1,500.
-At 22% federal + NJ state tax, that's roughly $450 in taxes on zero profit.
+At 22% federal, that's $330 in federal tax on zero profit.
+NJ residents owe zero NJ tax on this activity thanks to full netting.

 The poker tournament grinder.
 You enter tournaments throughout the year.
 Total cashes: $200,000.
 Total buy-ins and losses: $200,000.
 You're a break-even player - which is actually a reasonable outcome in tournament poker.
 Under the 90% cap, your federal deduction is $180,000 (90% of $200,000 in losses).
 Phantom income: $20,000.
-At the 32% federal bracket, that's $6,400 federally.
-Add NJ at 8.97%, and you're looking at roughly $8,200 combined - for breaking even.
+At the 32% federal bracket, that's $6,400 in federal tax - for breaking even.
+NJ residents owe zero NJ tax on this activity thanks to full netting, but the federal hit alone is significant.

 The high-volume Atlantic City regular.
 You play slots and table games at Borgata several times a month.
 Your annual W-2G forms show $100,000 in reportable wins.
 Your actual losses for the year are $110,000 - you're a net loser.
 Under the old rule, you'd deduct $100,000 in losses against your $100,000 in winnings and owe nothing.
 Under the 90% cap, 90% of your $110,000 in losses = $99,000.
 Since you can't deduct more than your $100,000 in winnings, your deduction is $99,000 (the lesser amount).
 Phantom income: $1,000.
 You lost $10,000 for the year and still owe taxes.